 The first lift of paving for the westbound section from the entrance to The Preserve at Corkscrew to the entrance of Rivercreek/Wildblue was completed in February 2024.

-The BOCC approved contract amendment (#6) at the Commission meeting on February 20, 2024, to increase the construction cost and add 30 days for completion, moving the completion date to the end of April 2024 (36 months).
+The BOCC approved contract amendment (#6) at the Commission meeting on February 20th, 2024, to increase the construction cost and add 30 days for completion.
+This moved the completion date to the end of April 2024 (36 months).

-The blacktop’s final lift was completed overnight on March 25/26, 2024, with two crews to complete the paving more quickly.
+The final lift of the blacktop was completed overnight on March 25/26, 2024, with two crews to complete the paving more quickly.
 All westbound lanes were open for traffic.
-The orange barrels were removed, and all lanes were open for eastbound traffic from Ben Hill Griffin to The Preserve at Corkscrew.
+The orange barrels were moved off the lanes, and all lanes were open for eastbound traffic from Ben Hill Griffin to The Preserve at Corkscrew.
 The barrels remain to force traffic to one lane eastbound from the Preserve at Corkscrew.

 The contractor is working through the final project punch list.
 Crews are installing signage, sod, and fencing throughout the project.
-Crews continue stripping the roadway at several locations along Corkscrew Road and completing concrete work, including curb and sidewalk.
+Crews continue to stripe the roadway at several locations along Corkscrew Road and complete concrete work, including curb and sidewalk.

 Thursday, May 9, 2024 – Corkscrew Road is now in its final configuration from Ben Hill Griffin Parkway to Bella Terra Boulevard.
 Motorists should expect isolated flagging operations with periodic lane closures as the contractor works through the final project punch list.